-Manchester United currently lead the title race with Sir Alex Ferguson’s men seven points clear of neighbours Manchester City in second, while the chasing pack, consisting of Tottenham, Chelsea, Everton and Arsenal, are all likely to participate in a battle for a top-four place.
+Manchester United currently leads the title race with Sir Alex Ferguson’s men seven points clear of neighbors Manchester City in second, while the chasing pack, consisting of Tottenham, Chelsea, Everton and Arsenal, are all likely to participate in a battle for a top-four place.

 However Wenger is adamant that one of those clubs could break free and mount a challenge for the title.

-Wenger refused to suggest his side were going to press on with a title challenge but he maintained that any team can lose to anyone which will provide opportunities.
+Wenger refused to suggest his side was going to press on with a title challenge but he maintained that any team can lose to anyone which will provide opportunities.

 "The teams are well organized, they are physically very strong and if you’re not at your best, you don’t win the game.
 It’s the same for everybody," he added.
 "Manchester [United are] top of the league, but they’ve already lost three games so I believe that the Premier League is very competitive."